 - The frame rate shall not change between two RAPs. fixed_pic_rate_general_flag value, if present, shall be set to 1.

 Bitstreams not required to be associated with frame packing information for all coded video sequences.
 It is also possible that such information, when present, may differ from one coded video sequence to another.

+The bitstream shall include the three_dimensional_reference_displays_info SEI message as specified in Recommendation ITU-T H.265 / ISO/IEC 23008-2 [h265].

 6.3.6.3 Receiver Requirements

-Receivers conforming to this Operation Point 3GPP-MV-HEVC-Stereo shall support decoding and rendering Bitstreams with the restrictions defined in clause 6.3.6.2.
+Receivers conforming to this Operation Point 3GPP-MV-HEVC-Stereo shall support decoding and rendering Bitstreams with the restrictions defined in clause 6.3.6.2, including the necessary processing of three_dimensional_reference_displays_info SEI message as specified in Recommendation ITU-T H.265 / ISO/IEC 23008-2 [h265].

 NOTE 1: Rendering includes adherence to the parameters signalled in the bitstream to characterize the distributed Representation format.